dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for asus-fan-control
+about: Suggest an idea for AFC
 title: ''
 labels: enhancement
 assignees: dominiksalvet